 Recent work completed under NCHRP Project 14-20 provided further review of some of the issues related to quantifying the consequences of delayed application of maintenance treatments and identified processes applicable to pavements and bridges (see Special Note A).
 However, additional research is needed to address these and other issues associated with delayed maintenance treatments, particularly for assets other than bridges and pavements, and to develop processes for quantifying the consequences of such delays and help assess the economic benefits of maintenance actions.

-OBJECTIVE : The objective of this research is to develop processes for quantifying the consequences of delayed application of maintenance treatments on highway pavements, bridges, and other physical assets.
-Consequences shall be expressed in terms of performance indicators (e.g., distress and level of service), costs to owners and road users, and other relevant factors.
-Delayed maintenance applications may be defined by (1) the inability to meet the agency-defined application schedule or (2) the available budget relative to an unconstrained budget (i.e., availability of the funds required to perform all needed maintenance).
+OBJECTIVE : The objective of this research was to develop processes for quantifying the consequences of delayed application of maintenance treatments on highway pavements, bridges, and other physical assets.
+The research expressed consequences in terms of performance indicators (e.g., distress and level of service), costs to owners and road users, and other relevant factors and defined delayed maintenance applications by (1) the inability to meet the agency-defined application schedule or (2) the available budget relative to an unconstrained budget (i.e., availability of the funds required to perform all needed maintenance).

 STATUS: Research is complete; the final report will be published as NCHRP Report 859, Consequences of Delayed Maintenance of Highway Assets.